 Successful Blogging is Not About Becoming a Superstar

-Last week one of the most successful bloggers in the marketing industry, Neil Patel has published a post called “How to Become a Blogging Superstar“.
+One of the most successful bloggers in the marketing industry, Neil Patel has published a post called “How to Become a Blogging Superstar“.
 At first I felt like it was 2007 again, or even 2002.
 Why?
-I first started reading blogs around 2001 I think.
+I started reading blogs around 2001 I think.
 I started my first blog in 2003.

-It was a blog a about radical art mostly.
-For the small niche it covered and the language it was written in it was hugely successful.
-That’s one of the reasons I moved on to professional blogging at first and then writing in English later for an international audience in 2007.
+My first blog dealt mostly with radical art.
+For the tiny niche it covered and the language it was written in (German) it was really successful.
+That’s one of the reasons I moved on to professional blogging and then writing in English later for an international audience in 2007.

 I still earn at least half of my money by blogging, the other half by SEO.